JuanPuyo1/Computer_Graphics/README.md

 # Computer_Graphics

-A simple project to introduce the concept of computer graphics
+graphic computation project for the generation of the main graphical primitives and their meshes